lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 }
 ```

 The first part is done, but how is eloquent supposed to know which of the many avatars actually belongs to a specific user?
 We need a *foreign key* on the *owned* models table.
-By default it is assumed that the avatars table has a column named `user_id` which matches the `id` on the owning user model. it is possible to change those expectations, by providing a second argument on the `hasOne` method, to change the name if the column on the related model (hasOne is on the `User` model, so the related model is `Avatar`).
+By default it is assumed that the avatar table has a column named `user_id` which matches the `id` on the owning user model.
+It is possible to change those expectations, by providing a second argument on the `hasOne` method, to change the name of the column on the related model (hasOne is on the `User` model, so the related model is `Avatar`).
 An additional third argument can be used to change the *local key*, if you want the user to be matched by a field other than `id`.

 ```php
 public function avatar()